AqwamCreates/DataPredict/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

 ## Grant Of Third Party's Protection Upon Licensing From A Beneficiary

-* If a Third Party is licensed from one of the Beneficiaries, the non-licensing Beneficiaries cannot enforce licensing violation as a result of not licensing from non-licensing Beneficiary.
-This holds true provided that the Third Party's license from the licensing Beneficiary is active and valid.
+* A Third Party who is validly licensed by one Beneficiary is not subject to enforcement actions by the other Beneficiaries for failing to also hold licenses from them.

 ## Grant Of Rights By The Third Party